mbayani/Company-Specific-Disruptive-News-and-Continuity-Detector/README.md

 **Application UI** – Display the graph using MatplotLib and TinyDB as the backend data source for the graphs.

+## Datasets
+For the implementation, in the train dataset and test dataset, there should be following information:
+* News with Interested topics (Eg: Federal.Fines in our implementation)
+* News with topic not interested (Eg: Sports in our implementation)
+* Some pother random News

 ## Further Improvements beyond project work
 * Enhance the application to integrate with third-party News service providers like Webhose.io, Dataminr and newsapi.org  to collect news in real-time